Stop Losing Conversions at the Last Step

 The percentage of users who abandon your form at a specific field.
 If 500 users start your form and 140 of them leave when they reach the "Annual Revenue" field, that's a 28% drop-off rate on a single field.

-High drop-off rates on individual fields are gold mines for optimization.
+Key Insight: High drop-off rates on individual fields are gold mines for optimization.
 They point you to the exact moment a visitor decided your form wasn't worth completing.

 Time to Complete Per Field